SalesforceCommerceCloud/commerce-sdk/packages/generator/docs/GENERATOR.md

 > **Note:** This readme is here to allow a spot for the commerce-sdk readme to be in the root of the package.

-* Templates are rendered into the tmpDir specified by [build-config.json](../build-config.json)
+* Templates are rendered into the renderDir specified by [build-config.ts](../../../build-config.ts)
 * Once rendered they are transpiled to the dist directory just like every other package

 ## Usage